-The Graduate School of Human Sciences was launched to equip students with specialized knowledge and skills in the human sciences, particularly psychology, sociology, and sports health science.
-It trains students who study human life and the question of how people develop fulfilling lifestyles where they enjoy a high quality of life.
-The graduate school aims to educate students who can assist individuals and support society by applying deep and multifaceted insight into the human condition and society and the practical skills needed to resolve the diverse issues faced by society today.
-The school offers two research fields: Research Field of Human Sciences and Research Field of Clinical Psychology.
+The Graduate School of Human Sciences was launched to enable the pursuit of fulfilling, quality lifestyles through the acquisition of expert knowledge and skills in human sciences, particularly psychology, sociology, and sports health science.
+The graduate school aims to develop individuals who have deep and broad insight into the human condition and society, who are equipped with the practical skills needed to resolve the issues faced by society today, and who can contribute to support for people and for society.
+The school achieves this through two research fields: the Research Field of Human Sciences and the Research Field of Clinical Psychology.